cdktf/cdktf-provider-cloudflare/docs/zoneSubscription.go.md

 - *Type:* *string

 The ID of the rate plan.
+Available values: "free", "lite", "pro", "pro_plus", "business", "enterprise", "partners_free", "partners_pro", "partners_business", "partners_enterprise".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zone_subscription#id ZoneSubscription#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zone_subscription#id ZoneSubscription#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.